Seismic vs Salesforce: Key Differences

 But neither platform answers the question that precedes both content delivery and deal management: which opportunities deserve your team's attention right now, who within those accounts to engage, and what signals indicate they're ready to buy.

-Salesforce's Data Cloud ingests and unifies customer data at scale, with 112 trillion records ingested in FY26.
+Salesforce's Data Cloud ingested 112 trillion records in FY26.
 But this is primarily first-party data: your CRM records, your website interactions, your service cases.
 It tells you about accounts already in your system.
 It doesn't tell you about the 90% of your addressable market that hasn't engaged yet.

 Seismic's analytics track content engagement and seller readiness.
 They answer "Is this content working?" and "Is this rep ready?" well.
 But they don't reveal which accounts are actively researching your category or which contacts just changed roles into buying positions.

 This is where ZoomInfo operates.
-The GTM Context Graph processes 1.5B+ data points daily, unifying ZoomInfo's third-party B2B intelligence with a customer's first-party CRM records, conversation transcripts, and behavioral signals.
+ZoomInfo is an all-in-one AI GTM Platform whose GTM Context Graph processes 1.5B+ data points daily, unifying ZoomInfo's third-party B2B intelligence with a customer's first-party CRM records, conversation transcripts, and behavioral signals.

 The result is an intelligence layer that captures not just that a deal moved stages, but why: the CFO joined the call and asked about six-month ROI, or the champion went quiet during an internal budget battle.